meroxa/cli/docs/cmd/www/meroxa-apps-describe.md

-This command will fetch details about the Application specified in '--path' (or current working directory if not specified) on our Meroxa Platform, or the Application specified by the given name or UUID identifier.
+This command will fetch details about the Application specified in '--path' (or current working directory if not specified) on our Meroxa Platform, or the Application specified by the given ID or Application Name.

 ```
-meroxa apps describe [NameOrUUID] [--path pwd] [flags]
+meroxa apps describe [nameOrUUID] [--path pwd] [flags]
 ```

 ### Examples